computersarecool/cpp_sockets/README.md

 - Windows

 ## To Build
-- `simple_cpp_sockets.h` is header-only.
-Just include it in your project.
+- `simple_cpp_sockets.h` is header-only (just include it in your project).
+- To build and run the test application on linux:
+    - `cd src`
+    - `g++ main.cpp -o main`
+    - `./main`

 ## To Use
 `main.cpp` is a simple functioning example (not all errors are handled gracefully).

 It creates a CLI that allows you to interactively make a:

 UDP or TCP